TehShrike/warg/readme.md

 ### `wargObservable = computed(dependencies, computeFunction)`

-Returns a warg observable that takes in an object of dependencies and returns a new warg observable that combines them together with your given function.
+Takes in an object of dependency observables and returns a new warg observable that combines them together with your given function.

 ```js
 const small = value(1)